chainloop-dev/chainloop/docs/docs/quickstart.md

 # Quickstart

-This quickstart will guide you through the process of installing Chainloop the Chainloop CLI and performing your first attestation.
+This quickstart will guide you through the process of installing the Chainloop CLI and performing your first attestation.

 1. Install CLI by running: